GaloisInc/mir-json/libs/Patches.md

   `three_way_compare` intrinsic, which compiles down to `BinOp::Cmp`.
 This operation is not supported in crucible-mir, so this patch replaces the intrinsic calls with some ordinary two-way comparisons.

+* Replace end pointer with length in slice iterator (last applied: April 28, 2025)

+  The standard library implementation of slice iterators for non-ZSTs consists of a start pointer and an end pointer.
+This is a problem because pointer equality may fail in crucible-mir if the pointers use `Const_RefRoot`.
+For ZSTs, the implementation casts the length to a pointer and stores it in place of the end pointer.
+This is a problem because crucible-mir doesn't support pointer-to-integer casts, which are used when updating the length.
+This patch fixes both issues by changing the representation to consist of a start pointer and an integer length, for both ZST and non-ZST cases.

+  We may be able to get rid of this patch in the future.
+For the non-ZST case, the issue only occurs with `Const_RefRoot`, which is rarely used; we could remove the last use of it in `Override.hs`, maybe by generating a fresh Crucible `RefCell` instead.
+For the ZST case, we could add support for casting `MirReference_Integer` pointers back to an integer, which would allow for the `pointer -> integer -> pointer` casts that are used in the iterator.